underscoreio/essential-slick/src/pages/3-modifying.md

 ## Updating Rows {#UpdatingRows}

-So far we've only looked at inserting new data and deleting existing data data.
+So far we've only looked at inserting new data and deleting existing data.
 But what if we want to update existing data without deleting it first?
 Slick lets us create SQL `UPDATE` actions via the kinds of `Query` values we've been using for selecting and deleting rows.

 ### Updating a Single Field